kephas-software/kephas/src/Kephas.Abstractions/README.md

 > Caution: do not add to an assembly referencing the [Kephas.Analyzers](https://www.nuget.org/packages/Kephas.Analyzers) package
 > a `[ModuleInitializer]` annotated method, as it will collide with the one generated.

+### .NET version prior to .NET 6.0
+Module initializers are not invoked upon assembly load, hence `IAssemblyInitializer`s are also not invoked.
+To address this, invoke the `IAssemblyInitializer.InitializeAssemblies()` static method somewhere before bootstrapping your code.
+However, be advised that:
+* the `AmbientServices` constructor invokes by default this method to register the default services.
+* the initializers are invoked only upon assembly load, not before.

 ## Other resources